marigroc/pinterest-data-pipeline53/README.md

 ### Setting up the EC2 instance & Apache Kafka

 EC2 instances serve as the foundational components of cloud computing.
-Essentially, they are remote computers capable of executing code either on a cluster or a single machine.
+They are remote computers capable of executing code on a cluster or a single machine.
 Access to an EC2 instance can be obtained through a terminal.

 ### AWS EC2 Instance Setup Steps:
-Detailed process is described in the corresponding prerequisite lessons.
+The detailed process is described in the corresponding prerequisite lessons.
 Here are the general steps:
 1. **Key Pair File Creation:**
    - In the AWS console, create a key-pair file for authentication.